Old houses have lots of charm, but they might also have mold, mildew, dust, pet odors and decades-old skin flakes. Eek.

 There could be mold hiding in the walls.
 The roof could be leaking water into your attic, leaving you with moldy insulation.
 Hiring help could be the answer to make your home healthy and clean.

-Make Your Old Home Smell New Again
+Make an Old Home Smell New Again

 Once you get rid of the old odors, you can freshen up your home with scented goodies.
 Try candles, wax warmers and plug-ins, or ideally a fresh-baked batch of cookies to make your home smell amazing.